baglasaga/vgchistory/README.md

 format of competitive Pokemon, and have not been able to find a match history tracking tool that would usually exist for other competitive games.

+## User Stories

+- As a user, I want to be able to add a match to a list of matches
+- As a user, I want to be able to view a list of my matches
+- As a user, I want to be able to see statistics on which Pokemon have the highest/lowest win-rates on/against my team
+- As a user, I want to be able to see statistics on how my in-game rating has changed over time